anazli/randomThoughts/_montecarlo/ising/ising.md

 |Simulation results for a 20x20 lattice compared with the analytic solutions.|

 The figure is not different from the above.
-The errors in the measurements are very small and smaller than the dots in the figure and we can conclude that the measurements are very accurate.
+The errors on the measurements are very small and smaller than the dots in the figure and we can conclude that the measurements are very accurate.
 Again the results are very close to the analytic solutions.
-There is there is some divergence for measurements close to the critical temperature especially for the specific heat.
+There is some divergence for measurements close to the critical temperature especially for the specific heat.
 This might be due to systematic errors, meaning that we don't let the algorithm run for long enough time or that the system is not infinite in size or because of the poor sampling.

 ## References